1701/d/docs/devportal/tutorial/clients.md

 ## Delete a Client

-1. Under the appropriate service, select the client to be removed.
+- Under the appropriate service, select the client to be removed.
-2. Click the arrow next to the Client name to expand the entire Client.
+- Click the arrow next to the Client name to expand the entire Client.
-3. Click **Delete Client** below.
+- Click **Delete Client** below.

 A text box will appear asking you to confirm the operation with your password.

-4. Enter the password that you created during the registration in the netID Developer Portal and confirm your entry by clicking on **Confirm**.
+- Enter the password that you created during the registration in the netID Developer Portal and confirm your entry by clicking on **Confirm**.

-!!! success ""
+!!! info ""
     The client has been deleted.
 The status of the deleted client is set to DELETE.

 !!! info ""